-Download our Media Kit.
+Download our Trans FAQ.

 To learn about experiences of trans youth, adult, and families, explore the videos from the I AM: Trans People Speak project.

 In the Boston ordinance and the proposed statewide legislation, “gender identity or expression” is defined as “a gender-related identity, appearance, expression, or behavior of an individual, regardless of the individual’s assigned sex at birth.”
 This is consistent with Massachusetts Commission Against Discrimination’s (MCAD) past decisions and existing laws.

 Gender Identity is how someone identifies their own gender – a person’s inner sense of what gender they “feel” like.
 Some people identify as men, some identify as women, and still others identify outside the traditional binary: they might identify as genderfluid, bigender, agender, genderqueer, neutrois, or with any number of other nonbinary identities.
 People whose gender identity aligns with the gender assigned to them at birth are cisgender, and people whose gender identity does not align with the gender assigned to them at birth often choose to identify themselves as transgender.

 Gender Expression is how a person outwardly manifests their gender identity.
 This can include clothing, mannerisms, makeup, speech patterns, and more.

 Transgender or Trans is often used as an umbrella term for people whose gender identity does not align with the gender assigned to them at birth.
 A person does not have to transition or exhibit any particular set of traits to be transgender; the only “qualification” is identifying outside of their assigned gender.
 Nonbinary people can identify as transgender, although some choose not to.

 The Gender Binary is a social construct that situates “male” and “female” as synonymous with “man” and “woman” and dictates how people assigned to these categories should act.
 This limited system excludes and oppresses trans, nonbinary, intersex, and gender-nonconforming people.